netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 > **Note**
 >
-> Netdata Cloud supports different notification methods and their availability will depend on the plan you are at.
+> Netdata Cloud supports various notification methods, and their accessibility may vary depending on your subscription plan.
 For more details check [Service classification](#service-classification) and [netdata.cloud/pricing](https://www.netdata.cloud/pricing).

 ### Service level